Karl Eller Professor Emeritus of Economics

 Mark Walker joined the Eller College of Management as a professor in 2009.
-He was the Department Head from 2001 to 2012.
-His current research focuses on the effects of experience, expertise, and learning in strategic decision making.
+He was the economics department head from 2001 to 2012.
+His current research focuses on the effects of experience, expertise and learning in strategic decision making.
 He earned his PhD in Economics from Purdue University in 1970.
-His previous teaching experience includes State University of New York at Stony Brook, University of Toronto, and Northwestern University.
+His previous teaching experience includes State University of New York at Stony Brook, University of Toronto and Northwestern University.

 ECON 519 Mathematical Economics